rickymccallum87/concettas/content/_index.md

   phone: 301-829-7571
   text: >-
     Concetta's Main St Bistro, located in historic downtown Mt.
-Airy, opens daily at 7:30 with a complete breakfast & brunch menu.
-For lunch, enjoy one of our famously over stuffed sandwiches or subs.
-Our soups & salads our seasonal, fresh and "Souper" Calafrajgalistically delicious.
-In addition to daily chef inspired creations, customer creativity is welcome and encouraged.
-Just because you don't see it on our menu doesn't mean we can't make fresh for you.
-We invite you to stop in for breakfast, brunch, lunch or take home one of our unique oven ready dinners.
+Airy, opens daily at 7:30 with a complete breakfast ,lunch & catering menu.
+Breakfast is served all day everyday.
+For lunch, enjoy one of our famously over stuffed sandwiches,subs or wraps.
+Our soups & salads are fresh, seasonal,and made to order.
+In addition to daily specials, customer creativity is welcome and encouraged.
+Catering is customized to your needs and event.
+We invite you to stop in for breakfast, lunch or carry out .
 specials:
   heading: Daily and Seasonal Specials
   text: >-